Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Tunnel-coupled Bose condensates

 The upper bound $\Lambda_u$ amounts to

 This bound results from the condition that the phase remains trapped at all times.

-\item \textit{Imbalance trapping}, occurring for $\Lambda > \Lambda_u$.
+\item (Only) imbalance trapping, occurring for $\Lambda > \Lambda_u$.
 This regime corresponds to \textit{macroscopic quantum self-trapping (MQST)}, characterized by $\langle \bar z \rangle_t \neq 0$ and the circular mean of the relative phase given by $\langle \bar \phi \mod 2\pi \rangle_t = 0$.
-The corresponding time evolution of the mean fields is shown in Fig.~\ref{fig:dynamical_regimes}$d)$. \end{itemize}
+The corresponding time evolution of the mean fields is shown in the right panel of Fig.~\ref{fig:phasespaceportrait}. \end{itemize}

-Note that the commonly discussed Josephson oscillation regime is excluded due to the choice of initial condition $\phi_0=\pi$.
-We choose in the following, unless explicitly mentioned, $\Lambda = 3.55$ and work in the $\pi$-traped regime.
+In this work, unless stated otherwise, we set $\Lambda= 3.55$.
+This value ensures that, for nearly all initial values of $z_0$, the system remains in the $\pi$-trapped regime [see Fig.~\ref{fig:dynamical_regimes}].
+At the same time, it places the system close to the perturbative regime in the coupling $(1/\Lambda \ll 1)$.